 Vancouver beaches are some of the best in the world, boasting soft sand, thrilling mountain-and-city vistas, and lots of chances for outdoor sports and adventure.

 Located in the West End on the edge of Stanley Park (and along the Seawall), English Bay Beach is the epitome of an urban beach: luscious sand and sunbathers on one side of the street, restaurants and shops (along Denman) on the other.
+It's also one of the best beaches for swimmers (who actually want to swim in the ocean).

 English Bay Beach is the perfect spot to watch the annual Celebration of Light International Fireworks Competition, too!